CASE STUDY

 Collapsible map view for an easier reading experience.

-New masonry view so users can explore entries by image.
+Masonry view so users can explore entries by image.

 Add / Edit feature utilizes a form to let users submit photos or entries.